 What you have to avoid is to use your cell phone, take photos or videos for the duration of the performance.
 Then you could get disapproving looks.
 Even so, there are people who do it, especially tourists.

 Does anyone like opera?
-Have you visited the Prague Estates Theater? tell me your experiences in the comments. ⇓🙂 If you enjoy this post share on your favorite social media.
+Have you visited the Prague Estates Theater or attended the opera in Prague? tell me about your experiences in the comments. ⇓🙂 If you enjoy this post share on your favorite social media.
 Bon Voyage!